 Diabetes Among American Indian/Alaska Native Communities

 During the past 50 years, type 2 diabetes has become a major public health issue in many AI/AN communities, and it is increasingly recognized that AI/AN populations have a disproportionate burden of diabetes (Ghodes, 1995).
-In 2006, 16.1% of AI/ANs age 20 years or older had diagnosed diabetes (unpublished IHS Diabetes Program Statistics, 2006) compared to 7.8% for the non-Hispanic white population (CDC, 2007).
-In addition, AI/AN people have higher rates of diabetes-related morbidity and mortality than the general U.S. population (Carter, 1996; Harris, 1995; Gilliland, 1997).
+In 2006, 16.1% of AI/ANs aged 20 years or older had diagnosed diabetes (unpublished IHS Diabetes Program Statistics, 2006) compared to 7.8% for the non-Hispanic white population (CDC, 2007).
+In addition, AI/AN people have higher rates of diabetes-related morbidity and mortality than in the general U.S. population (Carter, 1996; Harris, 1995; Gilliland, 1997).
 Strategies to address the prevention and treatment of diabetes in AI/AN communities are urgently needed.